Poker DDoS Attacks

 Update of 10/04/2013:

 There seems to be a working patch that is easier to use without installing the TOR proxy program: Skype Resolvers Blocker.

-We do not just offer an additional service and extra benefits with the best Skrill cashback for our clients, but also care about our client’s safety with additional Skrill help.
-We strictly recommend having a backup connection and either not use Skype while playing poker or to use a decent Proxy connection configured with your firewall like the following example provided by us:
+We offer an additional service and extra benefits with the best Skrill cashback for our clients and care about our client’s safety with additional Skrill help.
+We strictly recommend having a backup connection and either not use Skype while playing poker or using a decent Proxy connection configured with your firewall like the following example provided by us:

 - Download and run TOR proxy provider (very well-known free proxy service).